-Decrease in the SO2 and NOx emissions is not continuing
+No further decrease in the SO2 and NOx emission

-emissions, which represent 38 % of the total emissions in Flanders in 2010, can be reduced further by the use of low-sulphur fuels (natural gas), DeSOx installations and a higher energy efficiency.
+Industrial SO2 emissions, which represented 44 % of the total emissions in Flanders in 2011, can be reduced further by more widespread use of low-sulphur fuels such as natural gas, DeSOx installations and a higher energy efficiency.

 Industrial NOx emissions decreased much less sharply than the SO2 emissions and, in 2011, they were still 72 % of those in 2000.
 The greatest decrease in emissions occurred in 2009 as a result of the financial-economic crisis.
 In recent years, industrial NOx emissions have again increased partly due to the recovery of the economy.
 The increase between 2009 and 2010 was the most pronounced in the metal subsector (+38 %).

 The industry has a 17 % share in NOx emissions in Flanders.
 In chemicals, NOx emissions have remained at the same level in recent years, despite an increase in production.
 This can be attributed to the Environmental Policy Agreement of 9 July 2009, which imposed an NOx emissions ceiling of 9.8 tonnes to be reached by 2013 at the latest.
 This subsector continued to invest heavily in NOx filters, low NOx burners, catalytic converters and other measures, so that this target was reached in 2011.
 Also in 2009 and 2010, chemicals remained below this ceiling partly as a result of the reduced activity due to the financial-economic crisis.